DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	*
-FROM
-	Pokemon
-WHERE
-	cor != 'Green'
-		AND tipo1 LIKE 'Planta'
-		AND tipo2 LIKE 'Venenoso'
-ORDER BY nome ASC
+SELECT * FROM Pokemon WHERE cor != 'Green' AND tipo1 LIKE 'Planta' AND tipo2 LIKE 'Venenoso' ORDER BY nome ASC;
-;

 ```